chiefs of Virginia's state-recognized tribes with Gov. McDonnell (November 2012)

 After the Virginia Council on Indians was dissolved, Virginia relied purely upon a legislative process for recognizing new tribes.
-There is no administrative review process managed by the governor's executive branch of government to validate proposal for recognitions.
+There was no administrative review process managed by the governor's executive branch of government to validate proposal for recognitions.
 The only path for groups to obtain recognition by the Commonwealth of Virginia as a tribe was passage of a law by the Virginia General Assembly.

-Virginia's elimination of the administrative process and reliance upon just a legislative process for recognition is comparable to Tennessee's recent experience.
+Virginia's elimination of the administrative process and reliance upon just a legislative process for recognition was comparable to Tennessee's recent experience.

 The Tennessee Indian Affairs Commission proposed to recognize six tribes in 2010.
 The decision was voided after the federally-recognized Cherokee Nation of Oklahoma sued.
 The state legislature then eliminated the Tennessee Indian Affairs Commission, abolishing that state's administrative process for tribal recognition.